sagemath/sage-archive-2023-02-01/src/doc/en/developer/trac.rst

 The Ticket Fields
 =================

 When you open a new ticket or change an existing ticket, you will find a variety of fields that can be changed.
-Here is a comprehensive
+Here is a comprehensive overview (for the 'status' field, see :ref:`section-trac-ticket-status`):
-overview:

 * **Reported by:** The trac account name of whoever created the ticket.
 Cannot be changed.